On this Axis blog, we often bang on about the importance of quality - in fact it's point four in our top tips to look for in your chosen supplier.

-It is especially puzzling when they qualify this acceptance of poor quality with - but they were cheaper than the other quotes.
+It's especially puzzling when they qualify this acceptance of poor quality with - "but they were cheaper than the other quotes."

 Your parts arrive but don't fit properly and that's fine because the price was low.
 Hmmm...
 Isn't it just a little frustrating?

 Choosing the cheap price or the option offering value?

 Is it really cheap if you have to spend additional time machining a supplied component so that it fits your requirements?